caburj/transaccion/NOTES.md

 - summary by category - not yet final
 - deleteBookConfirmation
 - input price -> is-danger if not valid
+- display transactions -> this is done but only simple
+  - format: Date (Month above, day below), Price Category and description (price above, category beside, description below)
+  - is-danger if expense, is-link if earning
+  - remove negative in display
+- options to display transactions by month, year and all

 ## Notes